Race and Mesothelioma in the United States

 - Do race or genetics affect who gets mesothelioma?
 While asbestos exposure is the primary cause of mesothelioma, only a fraction of the people who have been exposed ever develop cancers.
 Subsequently, researchers believe an individual’s DNA and “genetic susceptibility” play some role in who gets this form of cancer but do not yet know to what extent.

 - Which race/ethnicity is most at-risk of mesothelioma?
-According to U.S. SEER Cancer Data, White men and women have the highest rates of new mesothelioma diagnoses each year.
+According to U.S. SEER Cancer Data, White men and women have the highest rates of new mesothelioma diagnoses yearly.
 This may be due to high representation in affected occupations.

 - Why do men have higher rates of mesothelioma than women?
 According to U.S. Department of Labor data, men were more highly represented in jobs with high levels of asbestos exposure.
 Before the age of 45, men and women have similar rates of mesothelioma (often due to similar levels of exposure among children).
 After 45 years old, the rate of asbestos-related diseases climbs significantly among men.
 Rates are highest among men over 75 years old.